jwulf/camunda-cloud-message-publish/README.md

 # Camunda Cloud Message Publish

+With a fork of this repository you have a serverless Zeebe message publishing task worker for Camunda Cloud.
+You can use it to create complex multi-repo GitHub workflows orchestrated by BPMN.

 This repository has a GitHub Workflow that uses [jwulf/zeebe-action](https://github.com/jwulf/zeebe-action) to act as a Zeebe message publisher for [Camunda Cloud](https://camunda.io).

 The GitHub Action is triggered by the CAMUNDA-HTTP task worker in Camunda Cloud.